matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 84) Which platform enables you to run your Kubernetes Cluster across multiple platforms (multi-cloud and on-premises)?
 Answer: Anthos.

-85) Cloud Function, cold Start.
+85) Cloud Function, cold Start?
 Answer: New function instance initialization from scratch can take time.
 Solution configure min number of instances (increases cost).